Welcome!

 Where do I go when I arrive on campus?

 Check-in is available anytime after 3 p.m. on your date of arrival.
-We recommend all attendees aim to arrive between 3 - 5 p.m. on Thursday, September 21, to allow plenty of time to check in, pick up your retreat materials, and get settled before the 6 p.m.
+We recommend all attendees aim to arrive between 3 - 5 p.m. on Thursday, September 18, to allow plenty of time to check in, pick up your retreat materials, and get settled before the 6 p.m.
 Welcome Dinner.
 If you cannot arrive during this time period, please let us know.
-Check-out is by 11 a.m. on your date of departure.
-After you check-out on Sunday, don't forget that WEBS will be open from 11 a.m. to 1 p.m. for some last minute shopping (with free shipping)!
+Check-out is by 12 p.m. on your date of departure.
+After you check-out on Sunday, don't forget that WEBS will be open for attendees. for some last minute shopping (with free shipping)!

 What do I need at check-in?